-If you saw your physician for a medical problem you were having, and they recommended a test or a treatment, but you were denied authorization for the treatment by your health insurance company, you may be wondering what rights you have.
+If you saw your physician for a medical problem and they recommended a test or a treatment but you were denied authorization for the treatment by your health insurance company, you may be wondering what rights you have.

 Reasons to Appeal a Medical Necessity Denial for an ERISA Policy

 Some patients do not want to deal with the hassle that an appeal can cause.
+In fact, in 2020, only one-tenth of one percent of Affordable Care Act plan denials were appealed.
 However, even if they think they have no reason to appeal or that their appeal will be denied, they should still appeal.
 This is a formal way of telling the health insurance carrier they are challenging their decision to decline benefits.
 Other times a denial is simply due to an oversight or a clerical error and can be easily resolved.
+And 37% of claim denials in 2020 across all ACA plans were overturned.

 According to a study completed in 2011 by the Government Accountability Office, many denials are related to bureaucratic issues, such as missing forms or the wrong billing code.
 An appeal will help get treatment records considered and pack a claim file with support for the medical necessity of a treatment or test.
 Finally, if the policyholder decides they want to pursue a lawsuit against their insurance carrier with the help of an attorney, they must have already followed the Los Angeles Medical necessity denial appeals process for ERISA policies.
 All available appeals must be exhausted prior to the commencement of a lawsuit.